eggheadio/egghead-instructor-center/README.md

 Along with typical repo root files, you'll find some custom files and directories:

 - `src/`: holds all the source code.
-- `.fakeApi/`: holds fake environment API configuration.
 - `public`: used by `create-react-app` to copy files directly to the build folder as an escape hatch; generally read-only.
 - `.yarn.lock`: used by Yarn to ensure consistent package installs; read-only.
 - `.env`: holds private environment configuration (stored only on your machine); generally read-only once set up.
 - `.env_template`: an example for you to copy to `.env`; generally read-only.

-### Fake API (`.fakeApi/`)

-When running the app in the "fake" environment, the `.fakeApi` directory holds configuration for the API.

-- `index.js`: fake API entry point; generates randomized API responses whenever the API server is run.
-This helps our code stay flexible with different data.
-- `overrides.js`: add overrides for non-randomized API responses.
-- `routes.js`: maps fake API routes to egghead API routes.

 ## Source Directory (`src/*`)